 A New Start with Deutsche Telekom

-Given what I have learned about the system in Germany and the fact that most providers do not have an English language support line, I signed up for Telekom so that I could work directly with the source of this magic, mythical thing called the Internet and theoretically get some help in English.
+Given what I have learned about the system in Germany and the fact that most providers do not have an English language support line, I signed up for Telekom so that I could work directly with the source of this magic thing called the Internet and theoretically get some help in English.

 Around this time, I also quit my first job in Berlin and took a vacation to the Middle East for 10 days, but after more than a week, I still had not heard anything about a technician appointment.
 I called the main German language support line as I could not find the information about the English support line and just by chance I get connected to someone who could speak English, only to find out that they managed to cancel my contract because I ordered a higher tier of service than was available for my building, though I was told it was available in my building when I signed up at a store.
 Rather than try to solve this via email and perhaps offer me a lower tier of service, they just canceled the contract and informed me later via postal mail.

 Shocked yet again by this whole god-forsaken process, I made a new contract for a lower tier of service.
 They made me an appointment for mid-March, but I was still on vacation and could not be at home for it, so I had to reschedule again.
-As a customer, you have no say in when you can get an appointment and are completely at the mercy of their availability, which may add weeks onto the processing time.
+As a customer, you have no say in when you can get an appointment and are completely at the mercy of their availability, which may add weeks to the processing time.